-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joine ery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Mainly timber finish.
-The kitchen is fitted out with a range of storage units.
+Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+There are also glazed panels forming part of the stair balustrade.
+The kitchen contains a range of floor and wall mounted storage units and worktops.